symfony/symfony-docs/cookbook/form/create_form_type_extension.rst

 #.
 You want to add a **generic feature to several types** (such as
    adding a "help" text to every "input text"-like type).

-It might be possible to achieve your goal with custom form rendering, or custom form field types.
+It might be possible to achieve your goal with custom form rendering or custom form field types.
 But using form type extensions can be cleaner (by limiting the amount of business logic in templates) and more flexible (you can add several type extensions to a single form type).